authzforce/fiware/docker/README.md

 * **User and Role Management Setup && Domain Role Assignment**

 These tasks are now delegated to the [Identity Manager - Keyrock](http://catalogue.fiware.org/enablers/identity-management-keyrock) enabler.
-Here you can find how to use the interface for that purpose: [How to manage AuthZForce in Fiware](https://www.fiware.org/devguides/handling-authorization-and-access-control-to-apis/how-to-manage-access-control-in-fiware/).
+Here you can find how to use the interface for that purpose: [How to manage AuthzForce in Fiware](https://www.fiware.org/devguides/handling-authorization-and-access-control-to-apis/how-to-manage-access-control-in-fiware/).

 ## User feedback